 These two issues are equally serious, but treatment varies.
 For instance, stress that leads to tail biting should be addressed by finding the root of the issue, whether it is caused by a small tank or strong flowing filters.
-Many people will witness their betta biting their tail and see bite-sized marks towards the ends of the fins, which makes it easy to diagnose.
-Tail biting can make the fins more susceptible to bacteria and fungus that can cause a form of fin rot.
+Many people will witness their betta biting their tail and see bite-sized marks toward the ends of the fins, which makes it easy to diagnose.
+Tail biting can make the fins more susceptible to the bacteria and fungus that can cause a form of fin rot.

-The 5 Causes of Fin Rot in Bettas
+The 6 Causes of Fin Rot in Bettas

 1. Bacterial infection

-2. Fungal infection
+2. Fungal Infection

-Effective Treatments for fin rot
+Effective Treatments for Fin Rot

 Preventing Fin Rot in Bettas

-Fin rot can easily be prevented by providing your betta fish with the right tank conditions.
-Bettas should be kept in a fully cycled tank (established beneficial bacteria from the nitrogen cycle) that is over 5 gallons.
-However, a 10- to 20-gallon tank is better long-term.
+- Provide your betta fish with the right tank conditions.
+Bettas should be kept in a fully cycled tank (established beneficial bacteria from the nitrogen cycle) that is at least 5 gallons.
+Larger tanks, such as a 10- to 20-gallon tank, are generally better.
 The tank should have a filter and heater to keep the conditions ideal.
-A 30% water change should be done weekly to remove toxins that build up in the water.
+A 25% water change should be done weekly to remove toxins that build up in the water.